Gamma Lines and Dark Matter from Anomaly Cancellation: GAMMA LINES

 Here $M_Z$ and $\Gamma_Z$ are the mass and the decay width for the $Z$ gauge boson, respectively.
 See Ref.~\cite{Duerr:2015aka} for details related to calculation of the spectral function for gamma lines in dark matter models.

 In Fig.~\ref{fluxZgamma} the predictions for the flux of the gamma line from $\chi \chi \to \gamma Z$ is shown.
 The predictions are shown for scenarios I and II as in the previous case.
 Notice that the flux is much smaller than in the case discussed above even if the annihilation cross section $\sigma v(\chi \chi \rightarrow Z\gamma) \gg \sigma v(\chi \chi \rightarrow \gamma \gamma)$.
-The suppression is due to the values of the spectral function in Eq.~(\ref{spectral}).
+The spectral function in Eq.~(\ref{spectral}) is suppressed due to the 3-body phase space as discussed in Ref.~\cite{Duerr:2015aka}.

 \item $\chi \chi \to h_B h_B \to \gamma \gamma \gamma \gamma$:

 In the previous section we have shown that the ``Cucuyo'' Higgs $h_B$ can have a very large decay branching ratio into two photons.
 Therefore, in any dark matter annihilation process where we have the $h_B$ Higgs, one has extra contributions to the photon energy spectrum.
 In this case the energy of the photons from this annihilation channel is in the range~\cite{Ibarra:2015tya}: